ZHENGXi-git/TC-VIML/README.md

 ```

 ### 5. Acknowledgement
-This open-source is modified based on [VINS-Mono](https://github.com/HKUST-Aerial-Robotics/VINS-Mono.git).
+This open-source is organized based on [VINS-Mono](https://github.com/HKUST-Aerial-Robotics/VINS-Mono.git).
 We would like to thank the authors of VINS for their generous sharing!

 ### 6. Licence